EPA comment page: https://www.regulations.gov/docket?D=EPA-HQ-OA-2017-0190

 Commenters are not limited to a single submission!
-Today we encourage you to post as many times as possible on issues surrounding chemicals, pesticides, toxic-waste cleanups, and other such concerns; later this week we'll focus on climate change.
+This week we encourage you to post as many times as possible on Clean Air issues; in the coming days we'll focus on Clean Water and climate change.
 The following are points of argument that you might recast in your own words:

 - The work of the EPA is vital to the health and well-being of life on the planet and human beings, and provides a major economic boost to world societies and the US.
 Its studies, regulations, and mitigation procedures make us a healthier, more productive and economically efficient society.
 We need the EPA to have more resources, not have them cut by the Trump Administration.